rug-compling/dact/manual/index.md

 After selecting an entry, its parse tree is shown in the right pane.
 To easier to spot interesting phenomena, or test a query, you can enter a separate query in the highlight field.
-Each node matching the highlight query will be coloured:
+Each node matching the highlight query will be colored:

 ![](images/highlighted-nodes.png)

 Initially, the filter query is used as the highlight query.

-Matching nodes will be highlighted in the tree in green (you can alter this colour in the Preferences).
+Matching nodes will be highlighted in the tree in green (you can alter this color in the Preferences).
 The buttons *Zoom In* and *Zoom Out* can be used to scale the tree. *Previous Node* and *Next Node* will walk you through all the matching nodes.
 You can use *Ctrl+Left* and*Ctrl+Right* as well.
 The focussed node will then be marked by a